 High quality comes with a high price — but Germans are not afraid of being undercut.
 They believe in their technology and do not cheapen in the face of competition.

 3. Do business with a customer but once

 Some perceive German companies as very pedantic.
 If something can be used for a hundred years, a customer must be let go – they never need to buy that product again.
 But the German approach is to earn a reputation for quality – and there are seven billion other potential customers who might yet appreciate the difference.

 4. Consider long term goals

 Modern economics says the ultimate goal of business is to maximize profits, but Germany doesn’t seem to believe that.
-The German purpose is not the pursuit of economic interests alone – more important are the pursuit of harmony and safety, and the practicality of high-tech products.
-That is the real soul of a German enterprise – and the duty and obligation of its birthright.
+The German purpose is not the pursuit of economic interests alone – more important is the pursuit of harmony and safety, and the practicality of high-tech products.
+That is the real soul of a German enterprise — and the duty and obligation of its birthright.